robinhad/robinhad.github.io/_posts/2024-10-25-genai-course.markdown

 website: https://apps.ucu.edu.ua/en/data-science/curriculum/generative-ai/

 ---
 I was one of the authors and lecturers for GenAI course at Ukrainian Catholic University in Fall 2024.
-Alongside my colleagues Nazarii Druschak and Igor Babin we introduced students to generative NLP and CV concepts, tools and latest research.
+Alongside my colleagues Nazarii Drushchak and Igor Babin we introduced students to generative NLP and CV concepts, tools and latest research.
 Course syllabus is available [here](https://apps.ucu.edu.ua/en/data-science/curriculum/generative-ai/).